Protests and the general criminal law

 For example, if you’ve hired a community hall to paint banners or hold a public meeting, you’re the lawful occupier and can trespass any person.

-The police will be allowed to enter and stay if they’ve got a legal arrest warrant or search warrant issued by a judge (see the chapter “Police powers”), but otherwise they will be in the same position as any member of the public who you tell to leave or warn to stay off.
+The police will be allowed to enter and stay if they’ve got a legal arrest warrant or search warrant issued by a judge (see: “Police powers”), but otherwise they will be in the same position as any member of the public who you tell to leave or warn to stay off.

 Getting trespassed is a common occurrence for people involved in organising protests.
 Issuing trespass notices is one way that protests can be shut down, and increasingly they are being used to stop political organisers from going to places where they might want to protest in advance of them ever being there.
 But these attempts to use the Trespass Act to shut down political protests aren’t always successful.

 In 2015, Peace Action Wellington, a grassroots community peace group, organised a protest against the annual weapons exposition at the TSB Arena, a Wellington waterfront venue that hosts conferences and trade shows.
 Activists gathered early to form a human blockade of the entrance.
 The police erected waist-high barriers in a square around the front entrance of the building, leaving one side open for expo attendees to access the entrance.